majaami/Sales-Analysis/README.md

 # Sales-Analysis
-he aim of our analysis is to to identify patterns that determine whether a game succeeds or not to spot potential bestsellers and plan advertising campaigns.
+The aim of our analysis is to to identify patterns that determine whether a game succeeds or not to spot potential bestsellers and plan advertising campaigns.